 Product managers must be comfortable with data analysis since it’s used to understand customer response to a new or improved product.
 Interviewers ask this question, consequently, because they want to hear about your technical skills and strategic thought process.

-Data is used to analyze whether the company has maximized its return on its investment (ROI) of the product.
-Employers want to see what metrics should be used and how you’ll determine a positive or negative change in that metric.
+A company uses data to analyze whether it has maximized its return on its investment (ROI) of the product.
+Employers want to see what metrics you would use and how you’ll determine a positive or negative change in that metric.
 Discuss different metrics—Meta’s Saved Items list, Instagram comments, email list sign-up statistics, and customer interviews—and explain your plan to track and respond appropriately.

 Hiring managers ask this question because they want to have a better understanding of your design ethos and thought process.
-As a product manager, you'll be tasked with shepherding a product from conceptualization to roll-out, so the judgement you use throughout each step of the process is critical – and employers want to know if they can trust you with such a critical role.
+As a product manager, you'll shepherd a product from conceptualization to roll-out, so the judgment you use throughout each process step is critical—and employers want to know if they can trust you with such a critical role.

-Start by talking about the customer since they determine whether the product is designed well.
+Start by discussing the customer since they determine whether the product is designed well.
 A product is successful when it meets a customer's needs; your experience helps determine that.
 Share what top product managers look for in terms of excellent design.

-This question is about your workplace skills and your ability to strategize within a team.
-Even junior-level product managers must handle project coordination and have leadership qualities, so use this question as an opportunity to highlight your teamwork and process-think abilities.
+This question concerns your workplace skills and your ability to strategize within a team.
+Even junior-level product managers must handle project coordination and have leadership qualities, so use this question as an opportunity to highlight your teamwork and process-thinking abilities.

 Take your interviewer step-by-step through the redesign process.
 Start with defining a vision for the redesign using market analysis.
 You'll then need to use effective communication skills for delegating responsibilities among specialists on your team.
 Explain how you’ll get the stakeholders to agree and move forward for a better customer experience.